Search Engine Marketing

 Understanding the nuances of search engine marketing combined with inbound marketing strategies 2 The Top Marketing constructs inbound marketing campaigns designed to convert traffic.
 The first phase of any SEM campaign is to complete a site analysis.
 Search engine make note of specific site attributes and they view a web site entirely different than what a person can see.
 The biggest flaw we find is the amount of and quality of site content.
 The biggest argument to adding additional content to a site is that “Users don’t want to read that much text.”
 Visitors to a site do not want to read endless amounts of extraneous text because the problem with it is not the length but rather, it is not informative enough, does not have a unique look at an issue or simply is not written well.

 Content marketing can boost traffic through search engines.
 Search engines love well written and original content and site visitors will read because it has value and it is delivered correctly.
-Part of the site marketing analysis is looking at how content on a site is structured.
+Agency SEM involves analysis of looking at how content on a site is structured.
 Is it broken into easily understood headers, is there a table of contents to easily allow readers to jump to important aspects of the text and does the content provide enough original and educated ideas to be worthy of reading.
+SEO is an integral part of any company SEM strategy focused on acquiring digital traffic from Google.
 More often than not, site content just reiterates the same ideas and thoughts as that of a business’s competitors.

 One of the key aspects to search engine marketing is looking at user experience.
-Engaging content keeps visitors on a web site longer and reduces the bounce rate.
+Companies providing engaging content keep visitors on a web site longer and reduce the bounce rate.
 Let’s look at this scenario:

 A visitor finds your site ranked high on a search engine so they click to visit your web site.
 If they immediately return to the search engine it is a clear sign that your web site did not fulfill the search query.
 Not every visitor is going to love what you have to offer and every site has bounces but if the bounce rate is high it tells the search engine that you should not be ranking for that keyword.
 Keeping people on your web site and providing a lot of content that delivers information or solutions reduces bounce rates.
 Web sites that incorporate multiple forms of media on a page can also reduce bounce rate.
-A video or graphic heavy web page can hold attention far easier than text alone.
+Agency data on digital traffic driven from Google has shown that a video or graphic heavy web page can hold attention far easier than text alone .

-A web site is not the only online marketing tool we implement into a SEM campaign.
+A web site is not the only online marketing tool we implement into an SEM campaign.
 Search engine traffic typically goes to a web site but in many cases, properly optimized social media profiles can rank for phrases that generate traffic as well.
+In many cases, social sites can boost SEO and SEM by providing more inbound digital links to a site.
 There are a few aspects of ranking additional media on search engines that are appealing.
-There are a limited number of available ranking positions on a search engine results page.
+Many SEM agencies are fighting for a limited number of available ranking positions on a search engine results page.
 If a business can occupy several of those positions it not only increases traffic but occupies a slot a competitor would otherwise occupy.
-Seeing multiple listings of the same business in search results brands a business and builds credibility.
+A good SEM agency can provide multiple digital listings of the same business in search results to brand a business and build credibility.
 “Clearly it is a good business if Google returns several results for the same business.”
 Multiple listings provides the perception that a business is bigger and more in touch with a market.